PREMSAITEJA/Streakvelocitymeasurement/README.md

 # HighFPSRecorder

-Android app (Java + Camera2 + MediaRecorder) to record high-FPS video, targeting `15/ 30 / 60 / 240(burst mode)fps` when the device camera supports it.
+Android app (Java + Camera2 + MediaRecorder) to record high-FPS video, targeting `15 / 30 / 60 / 240fps` when the device camera supports it.

 ## Project Info